valerie.gravel [at] mcgill.ca (Email) | Raymond Building, R2-023A

-Dr Gravel's expertise is in the area of sustainable horticultural production systems with a specific emphasis on sheltered or greenhouse crops.
-Research interests include: nutrient availability and plant uptake in organic cropping systems, plant growth regulation in sustainable production sytems, microbial interactions within the soil-plant-environment continuum, and biological control of diseases and pests in sustainable fruit, vegetable and ornemental crops.
+Using our expertise in the area of sustainable horticultural production systems with a specific emphasis on sheltered or greenhouse crops, our research interests include: nutrient availability and plant uptake in organic cropping systems, plant growth regulation in sustainable production sytems, microbial interactions within the soil-plant-environment continuum, and biological control of diseases and pests in sustainable fruit, vegetable and ornemental crops.